 These are listed depending upon the preferences, as Supplier is a significant factor for the reason, his reputation & quality of purchases affects the company's repute.
 Quality is also the most important parameter and cannot be compromised.
 After that the time taken in delivering goods and their supplies location plays an important role in making purchases.
-Our total procurement from local suppliers for year 2019-20 is Rs.
-393 million, while the total procurement expenditures are Rs.
-3966 million.
-The registered local suppliers are 275 in Year 2019-20.
-The %age local share of procurement for the reporting year is 10%.
-There is a decrease in total number of suppliers as compared to previous year from 1938 to 406 due to COVID-19 and halted operations.
+Our total procurement from local suppliers for year 2020-21 is Rs.
+394 million, while the total procurement expenditures are Rs.
+2896 million.
+The registered local suppliers are 287 in Year 2020-21.
+The %age local share of procurement for the reporting year is 13.6%.
+The total number of suppliers almost remained the same with a slight increase from 406 to 412.